 Musky and Walleye are typical draws for northern Wisconsin fishing, so much so that often the bass get overlooked.
 But the fishermen in the know appreciate the abundance of smallmouth and largemouth bass in Wisconsin lakes and rivers.
 The Wisconsin DNR catch and release program at the start of the bass fishing season has given a boost to fish populations and made the Northwoods a dream destination for bass anglers.

 The first thing you need to do is find a good bass fishing hole and pair it with a cabin rental.
 Here are five northern Wisconsin fishing cabin rentals where the bass are biting.

 With more than 1,600 acres, the Class A Big St. Germain Lake is a true Wisconsin bass fishing hotspot.
-Twin Waters Rentals has a variety of cabin and cottage rentals including Tiger Musky, a two bedroom cottage which sits along a 300-foot sandy beach or Sunrise 7, a one-bedroom cottage with a campfire pit, beach access, and a fish-cleaning house.
+Twin Waters Rentals has a variety of cabin and cottage rentals including Tiger Musky, a two bedroom cottage which sits along a 300-foot sandy beach or Sunrise Shores, a duplex cottage with a campfire pit, beach access, and a fish-cleaning house.
 It also comes with its own slip at the pier.

 What's better than one great bass fishing lake?
 How about ten of them?
 That's how many good bass fishing holes you've got strung together in the Manitowish Chain of Lakes.
 Nestled along the sandy shore of Spider Lake Bay, Eastwood Cabins in Manitowish Waters are close to a marina and offer screened-in porches, docking space and fireplaces.